Restaurant in Hangzhou, China

 At the ¥¥¥ price tier, Tian Lun Inn (Xihu) is a credible choice for Hangzhou cuisine in Xihu District, backed by consecutive Michelin Plate recognition in 2024 and 2025.
 That award signals consistent kitchen quality without reaching the full-star threshold — which means you are paying for serious Hang Zhou cooking, not a trophy dining experience.
 If your priority is regional authenticity at a mid-to-upper price point, it earns a booking.
 If you want maximum prestige for a special occasion, the ¥¥¥¥ tier options in Hangzhou will outrank it on ceremony.

 Two consecutive Michelin Plate awards are a practical trust signal: the kitchen is performing consistently enough to hold Michelin's attention across back-to-back years, but the pricing has not yet crossed into full-star territory.
 For a celebration dinner or a business meal where you want regional credentials without the cost of a starred room, that gap is worth understanding.
-Hang Zhou cuisine — characterised by its use of West Lake ingredients, fresh-water fish preparations, and delicate, sauce-forward techniques , is a meaningful category in its own right, and a venue recognised twice by Michelin within this cuisine type is not common in the Xihu district.
+Hang Zhou cuisine — characterised by its use of West Lake ingredients, fresh-water fish preparations, delicate, sauce-forward techniques, is a meaningful category in its own right, a venue recognised twice by Michelin within this cuisine type is not common in the Xihu district.

 The address on Xixi Road, in the Xihu area, places the restaurant within reach of West Lake and the broader Xixi Wetlands corridor, a part of Hangzhou that draws both domestic travellers and international visitors.
 For timing, midweek dinners tend to offer a quieter room than weekend service in this district, where tourist footfall peaks on Friday through Sunday.
-If your visit is occasion-driven , an anniversary, a significant business dinner , a Tuesday or Wednesday reservation is worth the scheduling effort for the calmer atmosphere it usually delivers.
+If your visit is occasion-driven, an anniversary, a significant business dinner, a Tuesday or Wednesday reservation is worth the scheduling effort for the calmer atmosphere it usually delivers.

 On the question of service philosophy relative to price: at the ¥¥¥ level in Hangzhou, you are in a tier where service expectations are real but not yet at the choreographed formality of the city's top-end rooms.
 The Michelin Plate designation rewards kitchen output, not front-of-house theatre, so arrive expecting attentive regional hospitality rather than the kind of orchestrated service you would find at a four-symbol venue.
-That trade-off is fair at this price point , it means the budget is going to the plate, not the staging.
+That trade-off is fair at this price point, it means the budget is going to the plate, not the staging.

-Google review data is limited (3.5 from 2 reviews), which makes it an unreliable signal in either direction.
 Do not weight it heavily.
 The Michelin recognition is the stronger and more methodically gathered data point here.

 For day-of-week logistics: book Thursday through Saturday if weekend atmosphere is part of the occasion; book Monday through Wednesday if a quieter, more attentive service experience matters more than the social energy of a full room.

 Tian Lun Inn (Xihu) is a practical fit for three profiles.
-First, the occasion diner who wants Hangzhou regional cooking with a credential behind it , Michelin Plate provides exactly that assurance without the commitment of a starred price.
+First, the occasion diner who wants Hangzhou regional cooking with a credential behind it, Michelin Plate provides exactly that assurance without the commitment of a starred price.
 Second, the business dinner host who needs a reputable address in Xihu that reads well to a Chinese counterpart familiar with Michelin recognition in this market.
 Third, the food-focused traveller who wants to eat Hang Zhou cuisine seriously but is not ready to step up to the ¥¥¥¥ tier for their first exploration of the region's table.

 Solo diners and couples will both find ¥¥¥ workable for a considered meal.
 Groups should confirm capacity directly, as seat count data is not available in the current record.

 Tian Lun Inn (Xihu) is located at 550 Xixi Road, Building 7, Qianjiang Xixi Xinzuo, Xihu District, Hangzhou, Zhejiang, 310013.
 Price range is ¥¥¥.
 Awards: Michelin Plate 2024 and 2025.
 Booking difficulty is rated Easy.
-Hours, phone, and website are not confirmed in the current record , check a current booking platform before visiting.
+Hours, phone, website are not confirmed in the current record, check a current booking platform before visiting.
 Dress code information is not confirmed; for a Michelin-recognised room at this price tier, smart casual is a safe default.

 Quick reference: ¥¥¥ | Michelin Plate ×2 | Xihu District, Hangzhou | Easy to book | Confirm hours before visiting.